First measurement of the cross section for top quark pair production with additional charm jets using dileptonic final states in pp collisions at $\sqrt{s} = $ 13 TeV: Charm jet identification and calibration

 The DeepCSV HF tagging algorithm has a multiclass output structure that predicts the probabilities for each jet to contain a single {\PQb} hadron ($P(\PQb)$), two {\PQb} hadrons ($P(\PQb\PQb)$), one or more {\PQc} hadrons ($P(\PQc)$), or no {\PQb} or {\PQc} hadrons ($P\text{({\PQu}{\PQd}{\PQs}{\Pg})}$).
 The {\PQb} tagger used throughout this analysis is constructed from the sum $P(\PQb)+P(\PQb\PQb)$.
 However, different combinations of output values provide different types of discrimination.
 Since the displacements of tracks and secondary vertices for {\PQc} jets are on average smaller than those for {\PQb} jets and larger than those for LF jets, a charm jet identification algorithm uses a combination of two discriminators.
 The first is used to distinguish {\PQc} jets from LF jets (CvsL) and the second separates {\PQc} jets from {\PQb} jets (CvsB).
 The CvsL and CvsB discriminators are defined from the multiclass output structure of the DeepCSV algorithm as: \begin{linenomath}

 \end{linenomath}

 The {\PQc} tagging discriminators require calibration with the data, given that these algorithms are trained on simulated events and are therefore prone to mismodelling effects in the input variables.
-This is illustrated in the upper row of plots in Fig.~\ref{fig:CTagDilepton}, especially the lower panels, where the ratio of the data to the simulated predictions shows that the CvsL (left) and CvsB (right) discriminator distributions for the first additional jet are not well described by the simulations.
-These discrepancies can be as large as 40\%.
+The observed initial discrepancies between the data and the simulated predictions can be as large as 50\%, as can be seen from the distributions before calibration in \appen\ref{app:beforecTagCalib}.
 In order to use these {\PQc} tagger discriminators for the fit of the template distributions (as discussed in Section~\ref{sec:Fit}), the shape of the two-dimensional (CvsL, CvsB) distribution is corrected to reproduce the distribution observed in data.
-To this end, a novel calibration technique is employed that uses three control regions selecting for $\ttbar$, {\PW}$+\,${\PQc}, and DY$\,+\,$jets events, which are enriched in {\PQb}, {\PQc}, and LF jets, respectively~\cite{Sirunyan:2019qia}.
+To this end, a novel calibration technique is employed that uses three control regions selecting for semileptonic $\ttbar$, {\PW}$+\,${\PQc}, and DY$\,+\,$jets events, which are enriched in {\PQb}, {\PQc}, and LF jets, respectively~\cite{CMS-PAS-BTV-20-001}.
 By means of an iterative fit in these three control regions, a set of scale factors for each jet flavour is derived, as a function of both the CvsL and CvsB discriminator values of a given jet.
 The effectiveness of this calibration for different jet flavours has been validated in the three corresponding control regions outlined above, showing that the calibrated distributions in simulations indeed match those in data within the associated uncertainties.
 Additionally, the method shows no bias when applied to pseudo-data constructed from simulated events that have artificial scale factors applied to them.

-After applying this calibration to the simulated events, the distributions of the CvsL and CvsB discriminators provide a better match to those observed in data, as seen in the lower plots of Fig.~\ref{fig:CTagDilepton}.
-Uncertainties related to this calibration are found to be dominated by the choice of $\mu_{\text{R}}$ and $\mu_{\text{F}}$ for {\PQc} and LF jets and by PS uncertainties for {\PQb} jets, together with a significant contribution from statistical uncertainties for all jet flavours.
+After applying this calibration to the simulated events, the distributions of the CvsL and CvsB discriminators provide a good description of the data, as shown in Fig.~\ref{fig:CTagDilepton} for the first (upper row) and second (lower row) additional jet.
+The uncertainties related to this calibration are further discussed in Section~\ref{sec:uncertainties}.